-Land cover
+Land Cover

-- The MODIS land cover product (MCD12Q1) Version 6.0 was used to assess factors affecting the - burned area in Kazakhstan.
-The product is available at a 500 m spatial resolution and describes - the distribution of broad vegetation types.
-We screened these data to subset only those vegetation - types considered to represent grassland vegetation (Class 10 in the MCD12Q1 dataset) from - 2000 to 2016.
-In each year of the assessment, the number of grassland pixels was summed to - enable estimates of grassland area throughout the study area.
+The MODIS land cover product (MOD12Q1) Version 6.0 was used to assess factors affecting the burned area in Kazakhstan.
+The product is available at a 500 m spatial resolution and describes the distribution of broad vegetation types.
+We screened these data to subset only those vegetation types considered to represent grassland vegetation (Class 10 in the MOD12Q1 dataset) from 2000 to 2016.

-2.4 Statistical analysis
+Statistical Analysis

-- For each pixel of $0.5^{\circ} \times 0.5^{\circ}$, the annual trend was estimated as the robust linear slope computed - from burned area on year using M-estimation as described in Huber (1981).
-Our objective was to - present consistent grid cell trends in the presence of within-cell variation.
-We chose to use M- - estimation to mitigate the effect of large within-cell variation due to a relatively small within-cell - sample such that the map presents a consistent surface.
-If computed using ordinary least squares - 171 (OLS) estimates, such large within-cell variation could result in some cells with inconsistent or - "outlier" trends compared to their neighbors.
-The trends were estimated using the R platform (R - 173 Core Team, 2019) with R function rlm in package MASS (Venables and Ripley, 2002).
-Pairwise - 174 robust rank correlations were computed as described in Kendall (1938) using the R function cor. - 175 To validate our estimates on burned areas, we compare of our annual northern Eurasia burned - areas (FEI-NE) with the latest version of the MODIS burned area product (MCD64A1, collection - 6) (Gigilio et al., 2018) from 2002 to 2016.
-The burned areas reported by FEI-NE and MODIS - MCD64 were each modeled separately by year.
-The models each include a first-order - autoregressive term on the residuals to account for the presence of temporal autocorrelation.
-The - response was assumed to be gamma distributed.
-A generalized linear mixed model (GLMM) - approach was used and estimated using the R function glmmTMB in platform (R Core Team, - 182 2019) with R package glmmTMB (Brooks et al., 2017). - The potential driving forces of burned area at the county level for 174 counties over a period of - 184 15 years from 2002 to 2016 were modeled using the GLMM approach to interpret the effects on - the extent of the area burned.
-The proportion of burned area per county was modeled on the - effects of year, PDSI during the fire season (May-July), proportion of grass area, ANPP and - livestock density along with two-way interactions.
-The model included a random effect that - accounts for spatial correlation within each region along with a first-order autoregressive term on - the residuals within each county that accounts for temporal autocorrelation.
-The response was - assumed to be beta distributed.
-The model was estimated using the R function glmmTMB in - 191 platform (R Core Team, 2019) with R package glmmTMB (Brooks et al., 2017).
+For each pixel of $0.5^{\circ} \times 0.5^{\circ}$, the annual trend was estimated as the robust linear slope computed from burned area on year using M-estimation as described in Huber (1981).
+The trends were estimated using the R platform (R Core Team, 2019) with R function rlm in package MASS (Venables and Ripley, 2002).
+Pairwise robust rank correlations were computed as described in Kendall (1938) using the R function cor.

+To validate our estimates on burned areas, we compare of our annual northern Eurasia burned areas (FEI-NE) with the latest version of the MODIS burned area product (MCD64A1, collection 6) (Gigilio et al., 2018) from 2002 to 2016.
+The burned areas reported by FEI-NE and MODIS MCD64 were each modeled separately by year.
+The models each include a first-order autoregressive term on the residuals to account for the presence of temporal autocorrelation.
+The response was assumed to be gamma distributed.
+A generalized linear mixed model (GLMM) approach was used and estimated using the R function glmmTMB in platform (R Core Team, 2019) with R package glmmTMB (Brooks et al., 2017).

+The potential driving forces of burned area at the county level of 174 counties over a period of 15 years from 2002 to 2016 were modeled using frequentist to interpret the effects on the extent of the area burned.
+The proportion of burned area per county was modeled on the effects of year, PDSI during the fire season (May-July), proportion of grass area, ANPP and livestock density along with two-way interactions.
+The model included a random effect that accounts for spatial correlation within each region along with a first-order autoregressive term on the residuals within each county that accounts for temporal autocorrelation.
+The response was assumed to be beta distributed.
+A generalized linear mixed model (GLMM) approach was used and estimated using the R platform (R Core Team, 2019) with R package glmmTMB (Brooks et al., 2017).

-192 3 Results
+3 Results

-3.1 Spatial and temporal distribution of burned areas in northern Eurasia
+3.1 Spatial and temporal distribution of burned areas